project-spacelord/acsac22-ae/doc-src/peripheral.md

 Both side (the hub and the peripheral) must use TLS client authentication to verify the identity of each other.
 To reduce the hassle of setting up a patched OpenHAB, we provide a CLI program written in Rust that performs the Sledgehammer TLS authentication.

+- Use `peripheral/hub-x86` to perform peripheral test on a laptop
+- Use `peripheral/hub-aarch64` to perform peripheral test with a Spacelord board